-The Rose Cottage on Grand Manan was surrounded by beautiful pink roses, hence its name.
-It was said to be the most popular place on Grand Manan in its day.
-The building, an antique white three-story, with a wrap-around verandah was located directly across from the North Head Baptist Church.
+The aptly named Rose Cottage on Grand Manan was once surrounded by beautiful pink roses and considered the most popular spot on the island.
+This charming, antique white, three-story building featured a wrap-around veranda and stood opposite the North Head Baptist Church.

-The dining room, shared bathrooms and several guest rooms were located in the main building.
-Each of the cottages were furnished with a bed, closet, chamber pot and wash basin.
-The price for a one-week stay at the Rose Cottage, room and meals included, was $15.00 per guest.
+The main building housed the dining room, shared bathrooms, and several guest rooms.
+Each cottage was equipped with a bed, closet, chamber pot, and washbasin.
+A one-week stay at the Rose Cottage, including room and meals, cost $15.00 per guest.

-Visitors counted on Gilmore’s Taxi, the only service on the island at the time as the Gilmores were one for the first few families to own a car.
-Luckily, this service was located just across the road from the Rose Cottage.
+M.V.
+Grand Manan II aka “The Iron Duke” Service 1930-1940As Gilmore’s Taxi was the only service on the island at that time, and the Gilmores were one of the first families to own a car, visitors relied on their service.
+Fortunately, the taxi was located just across the road from the Rose Cottage.

-During this time, people walked where they were going and it was not common to leave their village.
-The roads were bumpy and not ideal for driving, but the taxi picked up people at the boat and took them to scenic places like Dark Harbour or Southern Head.
-The kitchen staff of Rose Cottage packed lunches for both the guests and the taxi driver for day trips down the island.
+At that time, people typically traveled by foot and seldom ventured beyond their village.
+The roads were rough and not suitable for driving, but the taxi would pick up passengers at the boat and transport them to picturesque locations such as Dark Harbour or Southern Head.
+The Rose Cottage’s kitchen staff prepared lunches for guests and the taxi driver for day trips down the island.

-The cook was certainly kept busy trying to feed all the guests by herself, but the waitress and chambermaids had just as much work to do.
-Many of the staff slept in the main house due to a lack of transportation.
-The waitresses had to serve people in two dining rooms together holding around 20-25 large tables.
-Aside from waiting tables they sometimes had to help in the kitchen..
+The cook was kept busy feeding all the guests by herself, while the waitresses and chambermaids also had their hands full with work.
+Many staff members slept in the main house due to the lack of transportation.
+The waitresses had to serve guests in two dining rooms, managing around 20-25 large tables.
+They sometimes had to lend a hand in the kitchen as well.

-Around the 1950’s the famed Rose Cottage was beginning to end.
-Mr. Scovil had passed away and his wife simply couldn’t run the place on her own.
-In 1959 Mr. Losier was given the property for tearing down the Inn, except for the guest cottages in the backyard.
-A few still exist scattered around the island.
+By the 1950s, the once-famous Rose Cottage began to decline.
+After Mr. Scovil’s death, his wife could not manage the inn alone.
+In 1959, Mr. Losier received the property to demolish the inn, leaving only the guest cottages in the backyard.
+A few of these cottages still exist scattered around the island.